dianamosca/user-documentation/_posts/2021-06-17-Categorization-Download-Label.md

 ## 2. Export file format

-The export file will contains all the columns from your view plus the following extra columns.
+The export file will contain all the columns from your view plus the following extra columns.

 ### 2.1 Catalog

-The following fields contains the records metadata:
+The following fields contain the records metadata:
 * `Record ID`: the unique id of the record in the dataset.
 * `Task Id`: the unique id of the task in Unifyd Insight
 * `Catalog Id`: the unique id of the catalog in Unifyd Insight